PRBonn/SHINE_mapping/README.md

 ```
 ### 3. Install the key requirement kaolin

-Kaolin depends on Pytorch (>= 1.8, <= 1.12.1).
-Please install the corresponding Pytorch for your CUDA version (can be checked by ```nvcc --version```).
+Kaolin depends on Pytorch (>= 1.8, <= 1.13.1), please install the corresponding Pytorch for your CUDA version (can be checked by ```nvcc --version```).
 You can find the installation commands [here](https://pytorch.org/get-started/previous-versions/).

 For example, for CUDA version >=11.6, you can use:
 ```
 pip install torch==1.12.1+cu116 torchvision==0.13.1+cu116 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu116
 ```

 Kaolin now supports installation with wheels.
-For example, to install kaolin 0.13.0 over torch 1.12.1 and cuda 11.3:
+For example, to install kaolin 0.13.0 over torch 1.12.1 and cuda 11.6:
 `
-pip install kaolin==0.13.0 -f https://nvidia-kaolin.s3.us-east-2.amazonaws.com/torch-1.12.1_cu113.html
+pip install kaolin==0.13.0 -f https://nvidia-kaolin.s3.us-east-2.amazonaws.com/torch-1.12.1_cu116.html
 `

 <details>